 The Company's customer base consists primarily of solar contractors.
 The Company does not require collateral on its trade receivables.
 For the year ended December 31, 2018, the Company's largest customer and five largest customers constituted 17.5% and 50.9% of total revenues, respectively.
 Two customers make up 28.3% of revenue and are the only customers constituting greater than 10% of total revenue.
-For the year ended December 31, 2019, the Company's largest customers constituting greater than 10% of total revenues, respectively.
-Two customers make up 28.7% of revenue and are the only customers constituting greater than 10% of total revenues, respectively.
-Two customers make up 28.7% of revenue and are the only customers constituting greater than 10% of total revenues, respectively.
-Two customers could have a materially adverse effect on the revenues and profits of the Company.
+For the year ended December 31, 2019, the Company's largest customer and five largest customers constituted 17.2% and 50.1% of total revenues, respectively.
+Two customers make up 28.7% of revenue and are the only customers constituting greater than 10% of total revenue.
+The loss of any one of the Company's top five customers could have a materially adverse effect on the revenues and profits of the Company.
 Further, the Company's trade accounts receivable are from companies within the solar industry and, as such, the Company is exposed to normal industry credit risks.
-As of December 31, 2018, the Company's largest customers constituted 11.6% and 26.5% of trade accounts receivable, respectively.
+As of December 31, 2018, the Company's largest customer and five largest customers constituted 11.6% and 26.5% of trade accounts receivable, respectively.
 As of December 31, 2019, the Company's largest customer and five largest customers constituted 29.5% and 69.0% of trade accounts receivable, respectively.
 The Company continually evaluates its reserves for potential credit losses and establishes reserves for such losses.